 Ninety percent of Solano County’s 430,000 residents live within one of the county’s seven cities—from water-front towns like Benicia and Suisun City to bustling job centers like Fairfield to the farming communities of Dixon and Rio Vista.

 Over the years, Greenbelt Alliance has worked with partners like the Orderly Growth Committee to institute groundbreaking policies that encourage development in existing towns and cities and promote the protection of Solano County’s natural and agricultural heritage.

 In January 2017, Greenbelt Alliance committed to an even deeper level of involvement in Solano County, opening a new office in downtown Fairfield.

 We’re now working with local partners to create a regional park and open space district for Solano County.
 These districts have proven exceptionally effective at protecting and stewarding natural lands and expanding local recreational opportunities.

 Solano is the only county in the Bay Area that does not have a parks and open space district.

 The district could provide essential resources for beloved areas such as Lagoon Valley, Mare Island Shoreline Heritage Preserve, and Rockville Hills Regional Park.

 The Solano County Board of Supervisors strongly support creating a park and open space district and are working with community members in a visioning process.
 Establishing a district will require a countywide ballot measure.

 Our Goals in Solano County

-- Create a Regional Parks and Open Space District in Solano County by securing support for ballot measures that establish and fund the district.
+- Create a countywide park and open space district in Solano County by securing support for ballot measures that establish and fund the district.